 Over 3,500 km€600 per passenger

 Flight to or from Valencia delayed or cancelled?
 AirHelp assesses claims under EU261 on a no-win, no-fee basis.
-Worth knowing about — most travellers never claim what they are owed, and the deadline is three years.
+Worth knowing about — most travellers never claim what they are owed.

 Common questions